Privacy Notice

 Your rights as a data subject

-Right to object to automated processing, including profiling – you also have the right not to be subject to the legal effects of automated processing or profiling.
+•Right to object to automated processing, including profiling – you have the right not to be subject to decisions made solely by automated means that have legal or similarly significant effects on you.

 Complaints